kiali/kiali.io/content/en/docs/Configuration/no-istiod.md

 ---
 title: "No Istiod Access"
-description: "Kiali working with no access to Istiod"
+description: "Kiali behavior with no access to Istiod (the `/debug` endpoints are not available)"
 ---

 ## Introduction